 Depending where you buy this battery from can be extremes of price ranges.
 Within the UK the import charges are wicked and hence we pay the USA price as well as the import charge on top.
 I worked it out that if I was to import the battery, the shipping charge (of the weight) and import duty would be more than the full USA purchase price.
 Then you know that you are being screwed over by your government!
 But is this battery worth it?

 There was no battery in the car when I got it.
 The battery was not important at the time as I needed to rewire it before I could even think about a battery.
 I reviewed the American Autowire Update Kit which I have reviewed Under Reviews – Car Parts or click here for a short cut to it.
 The choice was to get a battery that would turn the engine over and it would be a modern battery regardless.
 I enquired about batteries and they were around the £80 – £120 mark for the type of cranking amps I was after.
 This was approximately half the price of the replica Autolite battery.
 After having a word with my financial manager (the wife), we decided if we are going to do this we may as well do it right, a modern “Halfords special” sitting in a classic car would look rubbish.
 I researched around the net and discovered there was a halfway house solution, this was a replica top to the battery that makes it look original, but the sides would still say Halfords, Bosh Lucas or whoever it happens to be.
-I decided this would be even worse as it looks like a cheap skate way of doing it.
-I have got a picture of it just for comparison.
+I have got a picture of the top just for comparison.

 So a full Autolite replica battery it was to be, but is it worth two or three times the cost of a standard battery?